Supported ICs

 ../../_images/bridge_testapp_control_flow.png

-Test application control flow
+testapp control flow

 ../../_images/bridge_ifconfig_result.png

-Interface status verification
+ifconfig status verification

-WiFi Bridge Throughput
+Wi-Fi Bridge Throughput

 Item